+- (v) Plant rules;

+- (vi) Safety requirements;

+- (vii) Orientation requirements;

+- (viii) Work environment; and

+- (ix) Inspector's office space (per contract).

+- (I) As a result of this meeting, documentation should be produced detailing final production requirements and the planned configuration of the bus.

+- E3.21 Build schedule:

 - (a) The bus manufacturer's contract administrator shall supply a fleet build production schedule based on the dates in the Notice to Proceed, and a description of the manufacturer's schedule for plant operations.

 - (b) The production schedule should contain specific milestone dates, such as:

 - (i) First vehicle on production line (date on which any work will begin);

 - (ii) First vehicle off production line;

 - (iii) First vehicle through manufacturer's quality assurance inspections;

 - (iv) First vehicle shipped to the City;

 - (v) Last vehicle on production line;

 - (vi) Last vehicle off production line; and

 - (vii) Last vehicle shipped to the City.

-E3.21 Plant tour:
+- E3.22 Plant tour:

-(a) The City will review the entire process from start to finish and review the work completed at each line station, including quality control measures.
+- (a) The City will review the entire process from start to finish and review the work completed at each line station, including quality control measures.

-E3.22 Prototype/pilot vehicle production:
+- E3.23 Prototype/pilot vehicle production:

 - (a) The contractor shall conduct acceptance tests at its plant on each bus following completion of manufacture and before delivery to the City.
 These pre-delivery tests shall include visual and measured inspections, as well as testing the total bus operation.
 The tests shall be conducted and documented in accordance with written test plans approved by the City.
 The underfloor equipment shall be available for inspection by the resident inspectors, using a pit or bus hoist provided by the contractor.
 A hoist, scaffold or elevated platform shall be provided by the contractor to easily and safely inspect bus roofs.
 Delivery of each bus shall require written authorization of the primary resident inspector.
 Authorization forms for the release of each bus for delivery shall be provided by the contractor.
-An executed copy of the authorization shall accompany the delivery of each bus. - (b) Additional tests may be conducted at the City's discretion to ensure that the completed buses have attained the required quality and have met the requirements in the APTA "Standard Bus Procurement Guidelines RFP," Section 6: Technical Specifications.
+An executed copy of the authorization shall accompany the delivery of each bus.

+- (b) Additional tests may be conducted at the City's discretion to ensure that the completed buses have attained the required quality and have met the requirements in the APTA "Standard Bus Procurement Guidelines RFP," Section 6: Technical Specifications.
 The City may, prior to commencement of production, demand that the contractor demonstrate compliance with any requirement in that section if there is evidence that prior tests have been invalidated by the contractor's change of supplier or change in manufacturing process.
 Such demonstration shall be by actual test or by supplying a report of a previously performed test on similar or like components and configuration.
 Any additional testing shall be recorded on appropriate test forms provided by the contractor and shall be conducted before acceptance of the bus.

-(c) The pre-delivery tests shall be scheduled and conducted with 30 Calendar Days' notice so that they may be witnessed by the resident inspectors, who may accept or reject the results of the tests.
+- (c) The pre-delivery tests shall be scheduled and conducted with 30 Calendar Days' notice so that they may be witnessed by the resident inspectors, who may accept or reject the results of the tests.
 The results of pre-delivery tests, and any other tests, shall be filed with the assembly inspection records for each bus.

-E3.23 Visual and measured inspections:
+E3.24 Visual and measured inspections: